 - Q: Does a tenant improvement allowance have to be repaid?

 A: A tenant improvement allowance typically does not have to be repaid.
 As a result, it can be a major inducement for a tenant signing a lease.
-But a tenant improvement build-out process also requires clarity.
-All parties be extremely clear on what the allowance does and does not include.
+But a tenant improvement build-out process also requires both parties to be very clear about what is and is not included in the allowance.

 - Q: Does the tenant improvement allowance cover all costs of my move-in?